Streetwise: Eaton Corp. rewards investor patience

 Share with others:

-In my opinion, Apple continues to be an attractively valued stock.
-I will explore the company in more detail in a future column.
-For now let it suffice that the intrinsic value of the shares using a discounted earnings model with a growth rate of 15 percent and a discount rate of 15 percent is $765.
-The more conservative free cash flow to the firm model yields an intrinsic value of $1,700.
-The shares recently closed at $619.86.
+The intrinsic value of the shares, using a discounted earnings model with an earnings growth rate of 10.50 percent applied to earnings of $1.4 billion and a discount rate of 15 percent, yields an intrinsic value of $69 per share.
+The more conservative free cash flow to the firm model produces an intrinsic value of $100 per share.
+The shares recently closed at $48.52.

 My earnings target for 2012 is $4.35 per share, with a $4.75 estimate for fiscal 2013, and a 12-month share price target of $55 for a capital gain of 13.4 percent.
 There is also an indicated dividend of 3.2 percent.